renatoathaydes/wasmin/README.md

 ### Functions

-Wasmin functions are similar to `let` expressions, with the following differences:
+Wasmin functions are similar to `let` expressions, but with the following differences:

 - functions are evaluated every time they are called.
 - they can take any number of arguments (0 to many, limited only by WASM itself).